-The Benefits of Using Lasers to Treat Gum Disease in Flowery Branch
+The Benefits of Using Lasers to Treat Gum Disease in Buford

 Lasers have revolutionized multiple industries, and oral care is no exception.
-Although the use of lasers to treat gum disease in Flowery Branch is still in its infancy, it shows promising results for eligible patients.
+Although the use of lasers to treat gum disease in Buford is still in its infancy, it shows promising results for eligible patients.

 Understanding Periodontal Disease